Experience the Exquisite Craftsmanship of Kite Making in Japan

 Patience and time are key in this craft.
 Each color must dry before applying the next to prevent blending, resulting in a stunning final product.
 This attention to detail means that only 5-6 kites can be created per day, truly making each one a masterpiece.

-As you delve into the rich history of this family, you'll discover that they were once the proud owners of a "Yorozuya" (general store).
+As you explore the rich history of this family, you'll discover they were once the proud owners of a "Yorozuya" (general store).
 Even after a century, they continue to use the same weights, steeped in tradition.

 Goodbye for now!
 I'll be back to visit you again!
 A big thank you to Yoshihiro and Azusa for their warm welcome.
 Excited to fly their kites in Yoka!